mathebulansuku/Building-a-Serverless-Application-with-AWS-Services/README.md

 ## Prerequisites

 - An active AWS account
-- An index.hmt, css, and JS file
+- An index.hmtl and css